andfinally/delete-attachments/README.md

 ## Description

-This WordPress plugin deletes orphan attachments, their metadata and media files.
-Orphan attachments are media items which haven't been used in any post.
+If you've been doing a lot of importing into WordPress, you can sometimes end up with orphan attachments – media items which aren't actually used in any post.
+This plugin deletes orphan attachments, along with their metadata and media files.

 See https://neliosoftware.com/blog/how-to-remove-unused-images-from-your-media-library-in-wordpress/
 for more info about the query this plugin uses to detect orphan attachments.

-The query assumes you haven't changed the hostname of your site after you created the attachments – i.e., that each attachment's `guid` is its URL.
+The plugin assumes you haven't changed your site's URL after you created the attachments – i.e., that each attachment's `guid` is its URL.
 Check the posts of type `attachment` in your `wp_posts` table if you're not sure.

 ## Warning